Skip to main content

 Ring Protect Plus at $10/month is exceptional ecosystem value.
 This single plan covers unlimited Ring cameras + the alarm at one address — professional monitoring for every Ring device you own.
 If you have 3 Ring cameras and the alarm, you're getting professional monitoring for all four for the price SimpliSafe charges for the alarm alone.
 Wirecutter explicitly flagged this as Ring's strongest advantage for camera-heavy households.

 The 8-piece kit covers larger homes.
-Five contact sensors plus one motion sensor plus a range extender handles a 3-bedroom home's entry points plus the main living area.
+The Ring Alarm 8-Piece Kit is $199 on Amazon, and that gets you five contact sensors plus one motion sensor plus a range extender — enough to handle a 3-bedroom home's entry points plus the main living area.
 SimpliSafe's Core Kit includes 3 entry sensors — a smaller starting footprint.

 Who Should Choose SimpliSafe